History of Carson Wentz in Timeline

 January 10, 2015: National Championship Win

-On January 10, 2015, Carson Wentz started in his first national championship game against the Illinois State Redbirds, passing for 287 yards and rushing for 87 yards and a touchdown, leading North Dakota State (NDSU) to their fourth consecutive NCAA Division I Football Championship game.
+On January 10, 2015, Carson Wentz started in his first national championship game against the Illinois State Redbirds.
+He passed for 287 yards and a touchdown and rushed for 87 yards and a touchdown, leading NDSU to a 29-27 victory and their fourth consecutive NCAA Division I Football Championship.

 2015: Broken Wrist

-In 2015, Carson Wentz suffered a broken wrist against the South Dakota Coyotes and missed eight weeks of the season after undergoing surgery.
+In 2015, Carson Wentz suffered a broken wrist against the South Dakota Coyotes, leading to him missing eight weeks of the season after surgery.

 January 9, 2016: Fifth Straight FCS Title